nanometrenat/gis-training-resource-center/_sources/content/Modul_1/en_gis_theorie.md

  - Main areas where you see potential for spatial analyses in your work.

 ## Introduction to GIS:

-### An informal definition

-- Geographic Information System (GIS) uses maps to show __complex information__ clearly and efficiently.
-- For example, in an __emergency context__, GIS can be used to __visualize on a map__ what is happening, where, how many people are affected, and what their main needs are.
-- It can help to __summarize information__ from many different sources.
-- This helps peoples to __quickly understand__ the situation and make better informed decisions.

-### A formal definition

-- A Geographic Information System (GIS) is a __digital system that connects data to maps__.
-- It allows us to __collect, manage, analyse, and visualise data__ assigning them a position on __Earth’s surface__.
-- GIS reveals __deeper insights__ into data, clearly demonstrating patterns and helping us to understand __geographic context__.
-- Benefits include more __insightful analysis, improved communication, and ultimately better evidence-based decision-making__.
-- It’s rooted in __geography__, the field of science devoted to the study of the lands, features, inhabitants, and phenomena of the Earth.
-- GIS software can display __multiple types of data on a map__.

 ### We use GIS for: